matthiasbrix/vae-models/README.md

 Talk also about that model parameters are centrally modified in the modelparams file.
 See in the file also the allowed data sets of each model.

 Train models either by the jupyter notebooks or the command line.
-The
+The arguments are below:
 ```
 python solver.py --model <model name> --dataset <data set> [--save_files] [--save_model_state] [--scales] [--thetas]
 ```